Find Your Tour

 • Airport pick-up and drop-off in a private vehicle.

-• One-night hotel stay in Kathmandu (3-star standard, twin-sharing) on arrival.
+• One-night hotel stay in Kathmandu on arrival at a 3-star standard hotel (twin-sharing).

 • Kanchenjunga Conservation Area Permit (KCAP).